 - Eases congestion.

-To date, a total of $30.4 million has been committed by the Australian and Queensland governments.
-This includes $20 million from the Australian Government and $10.4 million from the Queensland Government.
+The Australian and Queensland governments had previously committed $30.4 million to progress priority upgrades - $20 million from the Australian Government and $10.4 million from the Queensland Government.

 - Total investment